 Figure 16: Joint Action Success predicts Social Bonding in post-Tournament survey data.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.

-Pre- to Post-Tournament change Change in social bonding pre-post Tournament as a function of change in Joint Action Success was tested.
-A scatterplot depicting the relationship between change in Joint Action Success and change in Social Bonding is shown in Figure ?.
-The plot indicates a strong positive relationship between Joint Action Success and Social Bonding.
+Pre- to Post-Tournament change The change in social bonding as a function of change in Joint Action Success was tested by comparing pre- to post Tournament scores.
+Figure X indicates a strong positive relationship between Joint Action Success and Social Bonding (give stats, or merge this with stats below)

 Figure 17: Joint Action Success predicts Social Bonding (post-Tournament)

 Results of a LMER model revealed a significant positive effect of change in Joint Action Success on changes in Social Bonding, β=.38 (95%CI=.21,.56), SE=.09, t(97)=4.35, p<.0001, , , suggesting that on average, athletes who experienced an increase in positive perceptions of joint-action success as a result of the Tournament also experienced an increase in feelings of social bonding to their team and teammates.
-Interestingly, the model also revealed a significant negative effect of perceptions of success in individual component performance and social bonding, β=−.23 (95%CI=−.44,−.02), SE=.11, t(97)=−2.12, p=.04, indicating that athletes whose attitudes towards their own performance increased in positivity showed an average decrease in feelings of social bonding between pre- and post-Tournament measures.
+Interestingly, there was a significant negative effect of perceptions of success in individual component performance on social bonding (β=−.23 (95%CI=−.44,−.02), SE=.11, t(97)=−2.12, p=.04), indicating that athletes whose attitudes towards their own performance increased in positivity showed an average decrease in feelings of social bonding between pre- and post-Tournament measures.
 All other fixed effects were not significant, see Table ?.
 Model residuals were normally distributed around zero (W=0.98,p=.19), and individual cases had low influence on the model (Cook’s Distances all < .5, see Appendix Figure ?.
-This model supported the prediction that higher perceptions of joint action success would significantly relate to higher levels of social bonding, by showing that increases in perception of joint action success significantly predicted increases in feelings of social bonding before and after the Tournament.
+This model supported the prediction that increases in perception of joint action success significantly predicted increases in feelings of social bonding before and after the Tournament.
 The adjusted line of best fit generated by the model parameters is included in the scatterplot for comparison (see Figure ?).

 Figure 18: Joint Action Success predicts Social Bonding in post-Tournament survey data.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.